Cultural Dimensions of AI Perception: Charting Expectations, Risks, Benefits, Tradeoffs, and Value in Germany and China: Method

 The first sample consists of 60 participants (52.7\% of the whole sample) reporting being from China.
 The age of the participants ranged from 18--61 years with a median age of 28 years.
 16 participants reported being male, 41 reported being female and 1 person preferred not to disclose their gender identity.
 The sample is fairly educated with 50.0\% (29) holding a Bachelor's, 27.6\% (16) holding a Master's, and 10.3\% (6) a PhD degree.

 None of the explanatory factors showed a significant association with the demographic variables age or gender.
-The largest observed correlation was between age and GAAIS-Neg ($r = .343$); however, this correlation was not statistically significant ($p = .083$).
+The largest observed correlation was between age and GAAIS-negative ($r = .343$); however, this correlation was not statistically significant ($p = .083$).

-\subsection{Sample II -- Germany}
+\subsection{Sample II --- Germany}

 The second sample consists of 52 participants (47.3\%) reporting being from Germany.
 The age ranged from 18--75 years with a median age of 25 years.
 29 participants reported being male, 21 reported being female, and 2 preferred not to disclose their gender.
 The sample is also quite educated with 57.7\% holding a Bachelor's and 9.6\% (5) a Master's degree and 28.8\% (15) reported having a high school diploma.